system76/docs/content/pop-recovery.md

 sudo chroot /mnt
 ```

-With this last command you will have root access to your installed system.
+With this last command, you will have root access to your installed system.
 Once the drive is accessed, commands for maintenance can be run on the installed system.
 For example, [package manager repair commands](article/package-manager-pop).
 You can also access your files with <u>files</u> via "Other Locations" -> "Computer" -> "mnt."

 ### After Chroot